Here’s how you can become a GCN supporter:

-GCN in print and online is published by the LGBT+ community for the LGBT+ community.
+GCN in print and online is published by the LGBTQ+ community for the LGBTQ+ community.

-But as we enter our 30th birthday year, GCN is still that free-of-charge, not-for-profit information service; a hub for every LGBT+ community organisation in Ireland that seeks to represent every queer event, group, artist, politician, activist, and community worker in this country.
+GCN is still that free-of-charge, not-for-profit information service; a hub for every LGBTQ+ community organisation in Ireland that seeks to represent every queer event, group, artist, politician, activist, and community worker in this country.

-GCN also continues to be a hand that reaches out to those who are not at the heart of the action, who are isolated and in need of connection to their community.
+GCN also continues to be a hand that reaches out to those who are not at the heart of the action, who are isolated and need a connection to their community.
 It seeks to represent the marginalized in our community and fosters a clear sense of diversity and inclusion.